Generalized linear models with spatial dependence and a functional covariate: Simulation

-Simulation of response variables $\mby_k = \{ y(\mbs_i): \, i=1, \ldots, 400\}_k$ and for $k=1, \ldots, 20$ was accomplished through the application of a Gibbs Sampling algorithm and the full conditional distributions from (\ref{model:ber}).
-In running the Gibbs algorithm, initial values for the $400$ spatial locations were generated from independent Bernoulli distributions with parameter $0.50$ and we set a burn-in period of $200$.
+Simulation of response variables $\bm{y}_k = \{ y(\mbs_i): \, i=1, \ldots, n\}_k$ for $k=1, \ldots, 20$ was accomplished through the application of a Gibbs Sampling algorithm and the full conditional distributions from (\ref{model:ber}).
+In running the Gibbs algorithm, initial values for the $n=400$ spatial locations were generated from independent Bernoulli distributions with parameter $0.5$ and we set a burn-in period of $200$.
 We then collected every $200th$ data set produced to obtain $20$ data sets for a case.
-The overall algorithm was re-initialized for each of the $1000$ cases.
-Performance measures were Monte Carlo approximations of expectation and mean squared error for the scalar parameters $\eta$ and $\alpha$, defined for $\eta$ as,
+The overall algorithm was re-initialized for each of the $M=1,000$ cases.

+In application, we need to select the truncation level $p$ in order to conduct estimation and inference.
+For this task, \cite{MS05} utilized Akaike Information Criterion (AIC) based on their simulation, which considered various criteria such as AIC, Bayesian Information Criterion (BIC), and minimization of the leave-one-out prediction error.
+We adopted an AIC-based criterion making use of the log composite likelihood, which was defined as,